Sound stage: Enclosed stage

+Cameras, lights, catwalks, and walls

 On a sound stage, the camera may be placed exactly where the director wants it.
-Achieving the desired lighting is easier because each stage has a metal framework with catwalks and lights suspended from the ceiling.
+Set walls can be easily moved as needed to get them out of the camera's way.
+This flexibility allows for a wide range of shots, such as graceful tracking shots.
+Achieving the desired lighting is much easier because each stage has a metal framework with catwalks and lights suspended from the ceiling.
 This makes it easier for the cinematographer to have the grips position each flag or bounce and the lighting technicians to position each light to get exactly the correct lighting for every shot.

+Sound stages allow for complete control over lighting, to the extent of filming nighttime scenes during the day and vice versa.

+In contrast, when filming on location in real-world buildings, professional lighting equipment must be placed on the floor where it will radiate heat energy and constantly get in the way, ceilings are short, and walls cannot be removed.
+As a practical matter, filming inside real buildings often means that multiple cast and crew members and a lot of expensive filmmaking equipment are all jammed together inside a tiny, hot and cluttered space.
+This may severely limit artistic choices.

+Other benefits

+Filming on a sound stage offers several additional benefits over filming on location.
+At a well-run studio, the sound stage interior will have comfortable air conditioning and heating, and restrooms which are convenient and well maintained.
+If the sound stage is close to where most of the cast and crew already live, then their commute will be short and convenient.
+If the sound stage is also close to the production company's office, then executives can easily visit the set to monitor the progress of production.

 Cameras, rentals, and special techniques

-Television production generally uses multiple cameras and cinema production generally uses a single camera.
-This is not universally true because the choice varies, very much on what the director is trying to achieve.
+Television production generally uses multiple cameras, and cinema production generally uses a single camera.
+This is not universally true because the choice varies very much on what the director is trying to achieve.

 Rental of a sound stage entails an expensive process, but working on a sound stage saves time when setting up for production as long as access to all of the necessary technical equipment, personnel, and supplies is readily available.
 As all the scenes can be filmed on the sets inside the sound stage, using it also eliminates having to move the production from location to location.

-With the use of blue screen or greenscreen techniques (whereby backgrounds are inserted electronically behind the actors in the finished film) and a sound stage, extensive control of the production process is achieved.
+With the use of bluescreen or greenscreen techniques (whereby backgrounds are inserted electronically behind the actors in the finished film) and a sound stage, extensive control of the production process is achieved.